blueokanna/ESP32-ChatGLM/README.md

 #include <HTTPClient.h>         //find from library
 ```
 ### Step 3 🤨
 FInd the library folder and find the CustomJWT Folder.
+(I also upload `CustomJWT.h` file)

 # `(Remeber Watch here!)`